Chef Jeff Ault

 Born in Westminster, Maryland and raised there until moving here at 13, Chef Ault is now the Executive Chef at the Bavarian Inn in West Virginia.

 Your favorite ingredient: “My favorite ingredient right now is koji rice.
-I use it to create different types of Miso.”
+I use it to create different types of Miso.
+I’m constently working on new ideas to perfect it.”

 Favorite dish to cook at home: “Seafood and fish.
 Usually halibut or salmon.”